How Much Car Insurance Do I Need Under the New Michigan No-Fault Law?

 However, there are some things to consider about each of the various options.

 While this option provides the most complete coverage, your premium rates are not likely to decrease.
-If this is a concern, ask your insurance agent how your rates will be affected if you retain your current PIP medical benefits.

 It’s important to know that insurance companies will not pay medical costs that exceed the policy limits.
 Therefore, if you or someone on your policy suffers a catastrophic injury, the resulting medical bills could be devastating.
 However, if you are covered under another health insurance plan, that coverage would take over after your PIP benefits were exhausted.